-To encourage theatre artists, disabled people and organisations working in disability and further pursuing work in the arts, an open call for proposal was announced.
-Out of nine entries, four were awarded with micro grants to initiate work in the theatre arts with the direct involvement of disabled people.
+To encourage theatre artists, disabled people and organisations working in disability and further pursuing work in the arts, an open call for proposal were announced.
+Out of nine entries, four were awarded micro-grants to initiate work in the theatre arts with the direct involvement of disabled people.

 Birds of Paradise, during the workshop, helped the participants to structure their project ideas after which the proposals were reviewed by the theatre company and the British Council.

 Outputs of the projects are in plans to be performed/shown later this year.
 The outputs will be in the form of two play productions, four focus groups and workshops and two video podcast episodes.

 KP Adhikari, the President of the National Deaf Federation Nepal, participated in the workshop and proposed to produce a play involving theatre professionals and deaf people.
 The first draft of the script—written by Nar Bahadur BC—has been completed and the team is now looking to finalise the cast.
 NFDN will also be doing a workshop with its cast on acting and the basics of theatre production.
 For this, they are collaborating with Sudam CK of Katha Ghera Theatre, a fellow grantee.

 Synopsis of the play: A deaf girl is born in a village.
 Her family consults a shaman to “cure” the child of this ailment.
 A young deaf person who is an educator travels to the village with the aim of establishing a school for the deaf when he encounters the girl’s family.

 Utar Chadav Video Podcast – Disability and Mental Health